Common Cause: Money in politics

 In 1972, Common Cause sued President Richard Nixon's re-election campaign, the Committee for the Re-Election of the President, under the Federal Corrupt Practices Act in an attempt to force Nixon's campaign to report early campaign contributions.
 The lawsuit forced the disclosure of the names of several Nixon donors.
 In 1974, Common Cause supported passage of the Federal Election Campaign Act (FECA), encompassing public financing of presidential campaigns and oversight of campaign ethics through the Federal Election Commission.

 Publicly-financed elections

 Common Cause has advocated public financing of elections in order to decrease the influence of special-interest contributions.
-The group's most successful campaign finance reform efforts have been in New York City in 1999; Connecticut in 2005; Montgomery County, Maryland in 2014; Howard County, Maryland in 2017; Prince George's County, Maryland in 2018; and California.
+The group's most successful campaign finance reform efforts have been in New York City in 1999; Connecticut in 2005; Montgomery County, Maryland in 2014; Portland, Oregon in 2016; Howard County, Maryland in 2017; Prince George's County, Maryland in 2018; and California.

 Voting and elections

 Redistricting

 The organization has sought to end the practice of gerrymandering in several states.
 In 2016, it filed a lawsuit in North Carolina challenging the constitutionality of district maps.
 The organization's North Carolina chapter has led a campaign to create a nonpartisan redistricting process, which has bipartisan support in the state.
 Common Cause is also challenging redistricting in Democratic-controlled states, such as Maryland.
+Common Cause took a neutral position on 2025 California Proposition 50, which led to several members of the California branch resigning in protest.